Sports, Hockey, Men's Hockey

 Dylan Hryckowian scored the Huskies’ first goal at the 10:19 mark.
 Jackson Dorrington tacked on another one almost exactly two minutes later.
 In two minutes, the game had turned entirely in Northeastern’s favor.

-Oscar Jellvik was able to respond three minutes after Dorrington’s goal with a rebound goal, but the Eagles continued to suffer defensively.
+Oskar Jellvik was able to respond three minutes after Dorrington’s goal with a rebound goal, but the Eagles continued to suffer defensively.

 BC gave up a third first-period goal at the 16:04 mark when Jack Williams hit a top-right snipe to preserve Northeastern’s cushioned lead.

 Williams got called for cross checking at the end of the first period, and the Eagles began the second on the power play.
-Despite firing off 12 shots in the first five minutes of the second frame, Northeastern kept BC silent led by goaltender Cameron Whitehead.
+Despite firing off 12 shots in the first five minutes of the second frame, Northeastern kept BC silent, led by goaltender Cameron Whitehead.

 Whitehead finished the game with 30 saves.

 But both squads’ penalty kills reigned supreme, just as they had the whole night.
 The game saw 16:44 penalty minutes with no goals.
-The neutral zone stayed busy, and much of the final frame’s action hosting deflected pucks and zone breakouts.
+The neutral zone stayed busy, and much of the final frame’s action saw deflected pucks and zone breakouts.

 “Their fore check was outstanding,” Brown said.
 “That’s probably, if not the most troubled, one of the hardest games we had breaking pucks out.”